arpanalchemy/utilities/README.md

 npm run test:cov
 ```

+**Note:** When running `npm install`, you may see deprecation warnings for `q` and `stringify-package`.
+These are expected and harmless - they come from `standard-version` (a dev dependency) and do not affect production builds or functionality.

 ### Usage (NestJS)

 Most classes are Nest providers.
 Import `UtilsModule` to make commonly used providers available for DI.